Sources of Uncertainty in Supervised Machine Learning -- A Statisticians' View: Introduction

+This, finally, leads us to emphasize data production processes, missing data, and data quality as distinct sources of uncertainty, topics that have been largely ignored in the uncertainty quantification literature.
+If the data production process changes during data collection or between model training and its deployment, one needs to be extremely careful about making well-calibrated predictions.
+Only if a given dataset, and the model trained from it, is a good-enough virtual representation of the real world, can one hope to use it to make meaningful decisions about the real world.
+We, therefore, put \textit{data} as a possible source of uncertainty in the foreground.

 The paper is structured as follows.
-Section~\ref{sec:related-work} discusses aleatoric and epistemic uncertainties and relates the usage of these concepts to practical applications of uncertainty quantification in machine learning.
-In Section~\ref{sec:sources-uncertainty} we aim to give a statistical definition of \textit{aleatoric uncertainty} and \textit{epistemic uncertainty}, including \textit{estimation uncertainty}, and \textit{model uncertainty}.
-We also draw parallels between uncertainty and classical statistics, such as the bias-variance decomposition with a special focus on overparameterized models.
-Section~\ref{sec:role.of.data} extends the statistical approach towards including latent quantities, which allows us to discuss uncertainties due to omitted variables or error-prone variables.
-In Section~\ref{sec:data-uncertainty}, we take the data generating process into account and relate uncertainties to the total survey error, a well-established framework tracing the different sources of uncertainty.
+Section~\ref{sec:related-work} reviews the literature on uncertainty quantification as well as aleatoric and epistemic uncertainties.
+We illustrate the widespread usage and the relevance of these concepts by mentioning some practical applications.
+In Section~\ref{sec:sources-uncertainty} we provide statistical definitions of \textit{aleatoric uncertainty} and \textit{epistemic uncertainty}, including \textit{estimation uncertainty}, and \textit{model uncertainty}.
+We also draw parallels between uncertainty and classical statistics, such as the bias-variance decomposition or statistical reasoning about misspecified models.
+Section~\ref{sec:role.of.data} extends the statistical approach towards including latent quantities, which allows us to discuss uncertainties due to omitted variables or error-prone measurements.
+In Section~\ref{sec:data-uncertainty}, we take the data production process into account and relate uncertainties to the total survey error, a well-established framework tracing the different sources of uncertainty.
 Furthermore, uncertainties occurring due to unknown changes in the real world after a model has been trained, the deployment phase, are looked at.
 Section~\ref{sec:conclusion} concludes the paper.